Stendal-Uchtetal

 Stendal-Uchtetal was a Verwaltungsgemeinschaft ("collective municipality") in the district of Stendal, in Saxony-Anhalt, Germany.
 The seat of the Verwaltungsgemeinschaft was in Stendal.
-It was disbanded on 1 January 2010.
+It was disbanded on 1 January 2010, when most member municipalities merged to form the new town of Stendal.
+Dahlen, Insel, and Vinzelberg were classified as separate municipalities.

 The Verwaltungsgemeinschaft Stendal-Uchtetal consisted of the following municipalities: